IVRTech/pystrix/README.rst

 Overview
 ========

-pystrix runs on `Python <http://python.org/>`_ 2.6+ (intended to be compatible with Python 3.x with the 2to3 script), on any platform.
+pystrix runs on python 2.7/python 3.4+ on any platform.
 It's targeted at Asterisk 1.10+ and provides a rich, easy-to-extend set of bindings for AGI, FastAGI, and AMI.

 ================
 Release Schedule
 ================

-The current code in the repository correspond to version **1.0.0** of the package.
+The current code in the repository correspond to version **1.1.0** of the package.
 When a bug is found and fixed a new version of the package will be generated in order to keep it updated and as bug-free as possible.

 New releases will follow the format: <release mayor>.<release minor>.<bug fixed> according to the change made to the code.